circleci-junho/permission_control/README.md

 # How to restrict particular pipeline in CircleCI by user
 This repository shows `How to restrict particular pipeline in CircleCI by user`.
-I suggest restricting pipelines to combine `CircleCI Organization Settings Contexts` and `Github Teams`.
+I suggest to combine `CircleCI Organization Settings Contexts` and `Github Teams`.
 You can easily control your permission to run the pipeline by setting up `Github Teams` as a security group to Contexts.

 ![](./img/01.png)